lanimall/webmethods-devsecops-projects/README-Preps.md

 ansible-playbook -i inventory sagenv-sysprep-all.yaml
 ```

 Note: This playbook should be run everytime a new server is recreated...or if some settings must be changed.

-Then, let's create the various secrets needed by command central provisoning:
+Then, let's create the various secrets needed by command central provisoning (ie. remote softwareag repository user/password)

 ```bash
 ansible-playbook -i inventory sagenv-tools-cce-create-secrets.yaml